All you need to know about MermaidCup® Menstrual Cup

-- Wash and clean – Wash your cup with our specially formulated MermaidCup Wash or mild soap with warm water and reinsert it back.
+- Wash and clean – Wash your cup with mild soap and warm water and reinsert it back.
 If you are using the public restrooms, bring a bottle of clean water to rinse the cup.

 - Sterilization and keeping your cup– At the end of your cycle, you need to sterilize your menstrual cup by boiling it or soaking it in hot boiling water for at least 5 minutes.
-However, you can skip this step if you are using our MermaidCup Wash because it sterilizes the cup each time you wash it.
 Air dry it completely and keep it in your wet bag for the next cycle.
 If you have not been using it for more than three months, sterilize it again before using.

 - Travelling – A menstrual cup is a great travel companion, however, there are a few points to note when you are travelling.
 Always make sure you have access to clean water by bringing a bottle of clean/boiled water with you.
-Our Soapnuts Organic Feminine Mousse can be used as your hand wash and menstrual cup wash, it is very handy to bring one in your handbag and make sure you wash your cup at least once a day with it.
 Bring a few more pantyliners just in case.